 Do you find yourself sitting in the line-up watching everyone else catch the wave you wanted?
 If this is you, you’re either really generous OR you’re in need of a few tips to increase your wave count with surfing…

-TIP No. 1: Avoid being a sheep
+1. Avoid being a sheep

-This might seem obvious but you’d be surprised at the number of times I find a nice & almost untouched peak next to a really crowded one.
-If you see a crowd, avoid whenever possible.
+This might seem obvious but you’d be surprised at the number of times you can find a nice & almost untouched peak next to a really crowded one.
+If you see a crowd, avoid it whenever possible.
 Even if the quiet spot further down the beach has fewer waves, you’ll actually end up catching more waves there in the long run.
 Plus, it’s always better to avoid hassling other surfers in a crowd.
 Save yourself and others the stress.

-TIP no. 2: Understand your priorities
+2. Understand your priorities

 Position yourself in the right place and follow the priority rules.
 If you want to surf left and someone to your right is already surfing left towards you, they have priority (vice versa for surfing right).
 Sitting too much to the left or right will have you constantly giving priority to other surfers.

-TIP no. 3: Get smart & scan
+3. Get smart and scan

-If the busy peak really is your only option you’re going to have to play it smart.
-Even in a busy area there can be overlooked opportunities.
+If the busy peak really is the only option you’re going to have to play it smart.
+Even in a busy area, there can be overlooked opportunities.
 Give the area a really good scan paying close attention to where and how the waves are breaking.
 You’re looking for any spots with a nice wave that nobody is catching.
 Paddle to the spot, sit there, reap the rewards.

-TIP no. 4: Know your sets
+4. Know your sets

 If you understand the set patterns you can easily use it to your advantage.
 Here’s how: Look for the average wave that comes just before a great wave in each set.
 When you see that average wave coming, paddle for it as if you are going to take it.
-Typically other surfers around you will follow you lead (surprisingly the sheep mentality thing is real).
+Typically other surfers around you will follow your lead (surprisingly the sheep mentality thing is real).
 Now, quickly turn your board back to a good position and paddle for the great wave coming up right behind the average wave.
 All going well, the other surfers are now in a bad position to catch the great wave & it will be clear for you to enjoy.
 Bon appetit!
-It has to be said, This is pretty cheeky but if the other surfers were paying good attention to the sets they’d surely wait for the great wave, right?!
+It has to be said, this is pretty cheeky but if the other surfers were paying good attention to the sets they’d surely wait for the great wave, right?!